MortalHappiness/rlads2021Spring-Final/README.md

 Requirements
 - Make sure your device have already build Node.js environment
 - [Download Node.js](https://nodejs.org/zh-tw/download/)
+- Highly recommend users open our app with Chrome

 How to run
 1. Open a terminal window and access to the directory of our app